GratefulGuru/SieveCache/README.md

 let cache = SieveCache<String, Int>()
 ```

-This would create a cache of unlimited size, containing `Int` values keyed by `String`.
+This would create a cache of default size (1000 objects), containing `Int` values keyed by `String`.
 To add an object to the cache, use:

 ```swift
 cache.setObject(99, forKey: "foo")